-The dictionary gives one definition, “giving of reason to act, incentive”.
+A dictionary definition of Motivation, “giving of reason to act, incentive”.
 I still remember the early 90’s, new to the financial services industry, I would watch my branch manager hand thumping on the boardroom table, inspiring our group to be productive.
 I finally left the fold.
-The weekly headaches were cumulative.
+The weekly incentive caused headaches that were cumulative.

 At CashPlan we begin with Motivation.
 The 5 Step Program works because participants are motivated to make changes in the way they view money, spend money, plan for security, and for their families.